gm-m/chess-lib/README.md

 ### .movePiece({fromSquare, toSquare})

-Moves a piece from the a square to another.
+Moves a piece from one square to another.

 ### .undoMove(quantity?: number)